Extended Chemical Safety

 1. Introducing a permanent hazard (e.g. 1 L ethanol/day will be in a specific location for regular cleaning purposes).

 2. Introducing a temporary hazard. (e.g. 1 L ethanol/day will be used at a specific location (inside the 3GeV ring) over 1-7 days.)
 Typical contractor/maintenance work.

 3. Performing an experiment in the chemical laboratory or at a beamline (e.g. working on a new reaction setup involving dangerous substances at a beamline).

-In each area were permanent hazards exists, the SAM-responsible person must have at least an annual overview of the risk assessment previously performed to make sure all required information is up to date.
+In each area where permanent hazards exists, the SAM (systematic work environment)-responsible person must have, at least, an annual review of the risk assessment previously performed to make sure all required information is up to date.

 4.1.1 Introducing a Permanent Hazard

 If a new chemical hazard is introduced to a working area that will become a permanent hazard, the existing risk assessment must be updated.
-If no prior risk assessment exist, a new one must be done.
+If no prior risk assessment exists, a new one must be done.
 Contact the SAM-responsible person for that area to make sure that all required documentation is produced.
 The CS team can support the SAM-responsible to evaluate the risk assessment before the chemical hazard is allowed to be used in a specific area.
-Chemical classed as CMR compounds require a separate risk assessment and substitution check.
+Chemical classed as CMR (carcinogenic,mutagenic and reprotoxic) compounds require a separate risk assessment and a substitution check.

 4.1.2 Introducing a Temporary Hazard

 A local work permit will be issued by the CS team or delegated named persons.